Resonance behavior of a bubble near a spherical inclusion: Numerical results

 However, the frequency response of the bubble appears to be similar for different materials.
 For instance, no significant differences are observed between glycerin and PMMA, despite their relatively different mechanical properties.
 This suggests that the analysis of an additional parameter is required to remove such ambiguities.
 To this end, we propose to analyze the evolution of the quality factor $Q$ of the frequency response curve as a function of the distance to the sphere.

 More precisely, how the bubble can probe each type of material in the three dimensional $(f_{res}/f_0, Q, h/R_{10})$ space is displayed in Fig.~\ref{fig:FIG12}.
+This choice of representation, where the distance to the bubble is represented with a colormap has emerged as the best possible representation for differentiating materials with very similar resonance properties.
 Here, the behavior of the resonance frequency shift and the quality factor $Q$ of the resonance curve are calculated for various bubble-sphere distances.
 Indeed, when scanning a material, the distance of the bubble to the material surface matters and can be perfectly controlled (for instance, when using a caged bubble as in \citet{bouchet2024near}).
 Specific signatures are obtained for each material in the $(f_{res}/f_0, Q, h/R_{10})$ space.
 It indicates that adding a third dimension to the scanning (i.e. the bubble-sphere distance) could greatly enhance the accuracy for distinguishing a material from another one.
 The size ratio also influences the material signature, as in the case of PMMA for which the quality factor $Q$ shows different behavior as a function of the resonance frequency when the sphere size increases from $R_{20}=R_{10}$ to the case of a plane wall.
 From these results, assessing experimentally the specific spectral signatures of a bubble near an unknown sphere would allow inverting the acoustic problem for retrieving the material properties.